Student Activists’ Lifelong Commitment to Service and Justice

 During World War II, he worked as a graduate student at the University of California on the Manhattan Project, the government’s effort to develop a nuclear weapon.
 He became a medical physicist after completing his degree there, and later joined scientific organizations that promoted the peaceful use of nuclear technology.
 He served as the Chief of the National Institute of Standards and Technology’s dosimetry section, where he greatly advanced the use of x-ray measurements in radiation treatments, making them safer and more reliable for cancer patients.
 He received many awards for his work.

 Norman P. Lyght

-As a student, Lyght was not allowed to reside in Pioneer Hall because he was African American, despite holding a scholarship that required an on-campus residence.
-He was part of the Negro Student Council.
+As a student, Lyght was not allowed to reside in Pioneer Hall because he was African American, despite holding a federal scholarship that required an on-campus residence.
+He was a member of the Negro Student Council.
 He served in the U.S. Army 2nd Division as a Lieutenant in WWII.

 Rosalind Matusow (Belmont)